📚 Guide to Using Our Matrix Calculator

-The following instructions explain how to use the matrix calculator to set matrix dimensions, fill or edit matrices, perform matrix operations, and solve systems of linear equations for both real and complex matrices.
+The following instructions explain how to use the matrix calculator to set matrix dimensions, fill or edit matrices, and perform operations such as multiplying matrices, calculating the matrix determinant, calculating the matrix inverse, and solving systems of linear equations for both real and complex matrices.

 Matrix Selection & Editing